KunalDhiman168/8-Bit-Interrupt-Controller/README.md

 When connected to microprocessors like the 8085 (with 5 interrupts) or 8086 (with 2 interrupts), the 8259 significantly expands their interrupt-handling capability.
 A single 8259 provides 8 interrupt inputs (IR0–IR7) and consolidates them into a single interrupt output to the CPU.
 For example, interfacing it with the 8085 increases its interrupt levels from 5 to 8.

+#  Key Features of the Intel 8259 PIC include:
+  1.Designed specifically for compatibility with Intel 8085 and Intel 8086 microprocessors. <br>

+ 2.Programmable for either level-triggered or edge-triggered interrupt levels. <br>

+ 3.Allows for the masking of individual bits in the interrupt request register. <br>

+ 4.Capable of extending interrupt handling capability to 64 levels by <br>
+ cascading additional 8259 PICs. <br>

+ 5.Operates without the need for a clock cycle <br>

+ #  Functional description :
+ The 8259A plays a key role in handling system interrupts.
+With 8 interrupt input lines, it receives requests from external devices, determines their priority, and sends an interrupt signal to the CPU.
+It can be expanded to handle up to 64 interrupt levels using cascading.
+Once an interrupt is accepted, the 8259 provides the CPU with the address of the corresponding Interrupt Service Routine (ISR), allowing the CPU to jump directly to the handler.
+Being programmable, it offers various modes of operation, letting programmers tailor the interrupt handling process to specific system needs.

+#  Common functions/features of all PICs:
+Typical PICs offer functions such as interrupt handling, prioritization, masking, vectoring, arbitration, acknowledgment, routing, cascading, fault tolerance, and power management.
+However, this project will focus on a few key features, using the 8259A as the primary theoretical example—especially relevant for systems using 8085 and 8086 microprocessors.
+The Verilog code developed for this project demonstrates a generic 8-bit interrupt controller, showcasing two fundamental features.

+#  FUNCTIONS DONE IN OUR PROJECT :
+ As we discussed earlier the code for our project is for a simple 8-bit interrupt controller.Here there are two major functions performed in our project.
+The two modes are polling and custom priority.

+# Polling:
+In polling mode, the processor sends xxxx_xx01 on the bus for one cycle, prompting the controller to check all interrupt sources.
+If an interrupt is active, intr_out is set to 1.
+On receiving a High–Low–High transition on intr_in, the controller sends 01011_intrID on the bus.
+After another similar acknowledgment, the processor signals completion with 10100_intrID.
+If the interrupt ID matches, the controller moves to the next source; otherwise, it resets.

+# Custom Priority:
+Custom priority mode works like polling but follows a user-defined priority instead of fixed order.
+After reset, sending xxxyyy10 sets the highest (xxx) and second-highest (yyy) priority.
+This input is repeated four times to set all eight priorities.
+The controller then checks for active interrupts in that order.
+Unlike polling, it uses 10011 to send interrupt info and expects 01100 as acknowledgment from the processor.

+# MAJOR COMPONENTS OF OUR PROJECT:
+**1. Data bus buffer:** <br>
+Acts as a bridge between the 8259 and 8085/8086 microprocessors.
+It transfers control words from the CPU to the 8259 and sends the selected interrupt’s opcode and ISR address back to the CPU.
+It’s an 8-bit buffer (D0–D7), handling 8 bits of data at a time.

+**2. Interrupt Request Register (IRR):** <br>
+Stores all active interrupt requests that are waiting to be serviced.

+**3. Interrupt Service Register (ISR):** <br>
+Holds interrupts currently being serviced by the CPU.

+**4. Priority Resolver:** <br>
+Analyzes the IRR, ISR, and mask register to identify the highest priority interrupt, then updates the ISR accordingly.

+#